hkarbasi/Trend-Detection/README.md

 Both datasets are four years of data; (*1 Jan 2015- 1 Jan 2019*),
  * Smaller one is StackExchange (DataScience)
- * Larger one is Reddit (9 DataScience Subreddits) Datasets can be found on ([my Google Drive](https://drive.google.com/open?id=1q8Dvm-54CgLj-bmVxD6i1hvRT_WhYhpV)) and you are welcome to download and experiment with them! :)
+ * Larger one is Reddit (9 DataScience Subreddits)

- Best
+Datasets can be found on ([my Google Drive](https://drive.google.com/open?id=1q8Dvm-54CgLj-bmVxD6i1hvRT_WhYhpV)) and you are welcome to download and experiment with them! :)